casper-network/casper-node/.github/pull_request_template.md

+- [ ] Closes <ISSUE>
+- [ ] Updated CHANGELOG.md

-Please consider the following when creating a PR:
+# Please consider the following when creating a PR:
+#

-* Provide a useful description of this PR, suitably verbose, aimed at helping reviewers and contributors
+# * Provide a description of this PR in simple language.
+This will help reviewers and contributers.
-* Update all relevant changelogs
-* Provide a link to the GitHub issue relating to this PR
-* Identify if any downstream impact as in to, SDKs, SmartContracts etc
+# * Identify if any downstream impact as in to, SDKs, SmartContracts etc